Doctor Death (character)

-Doctor Death (Dr. Karl Hellfern) is a supervillain appearing in publications by DC Comics, primarily as an enemy of Batman.
+Doctor Death (Dr. Karl Hellfern) is a supervillain appearing in American comic books by DC Comics, primarily as an enemy of Batman.
 Created by Gardner Fox and Bob Kane, he first appeared in Detective Comics #29 (July 1939).
 He is notable as the first traditional supervillain to be encountered by Batman as well as his first recurring foe.

 Publication history

 The character first appeared in Detective Comics #29 in 1939.
 The scriptwriter for Detective Comics #29 and #30 is an issue of dispute, leaving the creator of Doctor Death uncertain.
 Batman creator Bob Kane is officially credited as scriptwriter of these issues, though later Gardner Fox, the scriptwriter of Detective Comics #31 and #32, claimed authorship.

 Fictional character biography

 Golden Age

 In his first appearance in Detective Comics #29, Doctor Death develops a lethal chemical agent from pollen extract and plans to use the poison to extort money from wealthy Gotham City citizens.
 He is assisted by a large East Indian manservant Jabah.
 He decides to eliminate Batman, and threatens to kill someone unless Batman stops him.
 Batman defeats his two henchmen, but is wounded when Jabah shoots him, though he escapes using a gas pellet.
 He then gets to Doctor Death's base, meeting him in his lab, and chases him around the building.
 To evade capture, Doctor Death ignites chemicals in his laboratory, presumably killing Jabah and himself in the resulting explosion.

 Doctor Death next appears the following month in Detective Comics #30.
 With a new accomplice, a Cossack named Mikhail, Doctor Death is this time successful in claiming a victim in his extortion scheme, but discovers from the widow that the poisoned man lost his fortune in the Great Depression.
 Batman intervenes in the plot, following Mikhail back to Doctor Death's base, and upon apprehending the doctor, discovers that his face had been horribly disfigured from the lab explosion, giving him a brown, skeletal appearance.